pantheon-systems/hackbright/README.md

 Answer these:
 * What percentage of community members identified as a religious minority?
 * Is the percentage of college graduates more or less than the average for the US?
-* what roles were most often informal managers?
+* What roles were most often informal managers?
-* what were the most common overlaps in role?
+* What were the most common overlaps in role?
 * (see common questions below)
 * BONUS: What's another insight you had from the data?